 From leftover meats to veggies galore, there always seems to something leftover from this delicious meal as hard as we might try to eat it all.
 Naturally, we want to avoid food waste wherever possible, so what are we supposed to do with all our Sunday roast leftovers?

-We’re here to help you make the most out of your Sunday roast leftovers.
-Turn Sunday’s lunch into Monday’s meals – you can even stretch your Sunday leftovers until Tuesday – you really don’t have to bin as much as you may think!
+Look no further than here.
+We’re here to help you make the most out of your Sunday roast leftovers and turn Sunday’s lunch into Monday’s meals.
+You can even stretch your Sunday leftovers until Tuesday, showing that you really don’t have to bin as much as you might think!